EliahKagan/setup-cgit/README.md

 undemanding environment of a web server that is not directly accessible on the public internet and that has only a handful of users.

-They can be run individually, or all together by just running `./setup-all`.
+The scripts be run individually, or all together by just running `./setup-all`.
 **They should all be run from the directory in which they reside** unless you *really* know what you are doing.
-They look in the current directory to find the scripts they run, so unless you're deliberately making them run different scripts instead, you should make sure to `cd` to the directory they're in.
+They look in the current directory to find the files they use, so unless you're deliberately making them use different files instead, you should make sure to `cd` to the directory they're in.
 For example, `cd /path/to/this/repo` followed by `./setup-all` would do the right thing (but `/path/to/this/repo/setup-all` would do the wrong thing).